woocommerce/woocommerce-blocks/docs/contributors/coding-guidelines.md

 ### CSS specificity wars with 3rd party popular themes

 We want our blocks to look good with as many themes as possible out of the box.
-Some times, our styles will conflict with theme styles that have higher specificity.
-In those cases, we might be tempted to increase the specificity of our selectors, but increasing it too much would make it harder for other themes to style our blocks.
-In the following lines, there is a set of rules that might help deciding when to increase specificity or not.
-They are not hard rules so feel free to apply your best judgement every time.
+Sometimes our styles will conflict with theme styles that have higher specificity.
+In these cases it may be tempting to increase the specificity of selectors, but increasing them too much makes it harder for other themes to style our blocks.

+The following guidelines should help you decide _when_ to increase specificity, if at all.
+They are not hard rules so feel free to apply your best judgement on a case-by-case basis.

 Imagine we are styling the radio control input but our styles are conflicting with some themes.
 For example imagine two themes that have these styles: